 Radio broadcasters depend upon maintaining radio broadcasting licenses issued by the FCC.
 These licenses are ordinarily issued for a maximum term of eight years and may be renewed.
 Our radio broadcasting licenses expire at various times from October 1, 2003 to August 1, 2006.
 Although we may apply to renew our FCC licenses, interested third parties may challenge our renewal applications.
 In addition, if Radio One or any of our stockholders, officers, or directors violates the FCC's rules and regulations or the Communications Act of 1934, as amended, or is convicted of a felony, the FCC may commence a proceeding to impose sanctions upon us.
 Examples of possible sanctions include the imposition of fines; the revocation of our broadcast licenses; or the renewal of one or more of our broadcasting licenses for a term of fewer than eight years.
-If the FCC were to issue an order denying a license renewal application covered by the license only after we had exhausted administrative review without success.
+If the FCC were to issue an order denying a license renewal application or revoking a license, we would be required to cease operating the radio station covered by the license only after we had exhausted administrative review without success.